Solving Optimization Problems with OMMX Adapter#

 5 5 Exclude

-From this analysis, we see that choosing items 0 and 3 maximizes the total value while satisfying the knapsack’s weight constraint.
+From this analysis result, we can see that choosing items 0 and 3 maximizes the total value while satisfying the knapsack’s weight constraint.

 Analyzing the Optimal Value#

-objective stores the best value found.
-In this case, it should match the sum of items 0 and 3.
+The objective property stores the optimal value.
+In this case, it should be the sum of the values of items 0 and 3:

 import numpy as np